PratikBhabad94/Sales-Analysis-for-a-Pizza-Retail-Chain-using-SQL-and-Power-BI/README.md

 •	Most orderd pizza category and quantity - Classic, 148888

-•	Average orders per day – 138
+•	Average no of pizzas sold per day – 138

 •	Type and percentage of top selling pizza - Classic, 26.91%